Seeking People Who Are Seeking Great Technician Jobs

 In today’s world of advanced electronics and specialized systems, technicians are much more than mechanics who know how to turn a wrench.
 Our technicians – the face and foundation of Carter Machinery – have enormous earning potential for their ability to work expertly on dozers, generators, marine engines, and more.

-When you join Carter, you’re joining the largest service team in Virginia and southern West Virginia.
+When you join Carter, you’re joining the largest service team in Virginia, West Virginia, Maryland, Delaware, and Washington D.C.
 We employ more than 700 technicians – more than the competition combined.
 Our 17,000-square-foot reconditioning facility is one of the top of its kind in the world, devoted exclusively to refurbishing engines, transmissions, torque converters, undercarriage, powertrain, hydraulics, and other specialized systems and components.

 - Carter is always in need of the skills and talent of knowledgeable technicians